pradeepsingla87/Fabric-Copilot/PowerBI/Module0.md

     - Ask questions about the data in the model
     - Add synonyms to enhance Q&A
     - Add descriptions for your semantic model measures

+## Copilot for Power BI accessibility
+  - Use Copilot in Power BI desktop
+  - Use Copilot in Power BI Service